acestream/ace-network-docs/docs/list-of-operations/buy-single-access.md

 - `broadcaster` - broadcaster's account
 - `content id` - content identifier
 - `content type` - type of content, Live or VOD

-To buy access in the system pool, you must set the value of  `pool` parameter to `system`